-Our mission is to teach, consult, demonstrate, and help spread the word about Permaculture Design worldwide.
-The Permaculture Education Center is a not-for-profit, international venture, created by some of the leading Permaculture teachers in North America.
+Our mission is to teach, consult, demonstrate, and support the discipline of Permaculture Design worldwide.
+The Permaculture Education Center is a not-for-profit, international venture, created by some of the leading Permaculture teachers in North America and Europe.

 Our teaching methods are interactive, creative and designed to provide a low-stress and enjoyable experience for students.
 Both the Introduction to Permaculture course and the full Permaculture Design Course follow the official guidelines for teaching Permaculture as directed by Bill Mollison.
 The PDC course follows the topics in Mollison’s book, Permaculture: A Designer’s Manual, the foundation text of Permaculture Design.